Imagine standing on the shoreline, witnessing a group of majestic manatees gliding gracefully through the crystal-clear waters of a Florida spring.

 Are the manatees at Blue Springs?

 You are not allowed to approach the manatees and should only swim in designated areas.
-That being said, if manatees do decide to approach you in those areas, you are allowed to swim with them.
+That being said, if manatees decide to approach you in those areas, you can swim with them.

 Are there alligators at Blue Spring State Park?